A few months ago, I got an email from a reader who wasn't sure what to do AFTER he had his initial phone call with a motivated seller.

 It's also worth noting that in this initial stage, I still don't know enough to make any final decisions about the property (because I haven't gotten up to my elbows in the due diligence process yet).
 As a general rule, I try not to spend an excessive amount of time on property research until I have a signed purchase agreement in my hands.
 Once I've gotten this far, I know I'm dealing with a property owner who is serious about selling at a price I can accept (and considering the prices I'm willing to accept, this quite the feat in and of itself).
 This alone is what allows me to justify investing even more of my valuable time into the property research process.

 When I've finally found my “diamond in the rough”, it's time to channel my excitement into something productive.
 In doing this, I go through the following steps:

 1. Verify the Value of the Property

-As I've outlined in this article, its extremely important to get an educated opinion about the value of the property you're working with.
+As I've outlined in this article, it's extremely important to get an educated opinion about the value of the property you're working with.

 Not the realtor's opinion.
 Not the seller's opinion.
 An educated, unbiased, data-driven opinion.

-In some instances, nailing this number down can also be rather difficult (especially when dealing with vacant land, like I do).
+In some instances, nailing this number down can also be rather difficult (especially when dealing with vacant land, as I do).
 Nevertheless, it's a job that's got be done, and the rest of the process hinges greatly on this number, so my first order of business is to get this nailed down pronto.